There are three main types of blepharitis :

 Other possible complications associated with blepharitis include:

-Sty - bacterial infection that develops near the basic root of an eyelash.
-It is often accompanied with a painful lump on the edge or inside of the eyelid.
+- Sty - bacterial infection that develops near the basic root of an eyelash.
+It is often accompanied by a painful lump on the edge or inside of the eyelid.

-Chalazion – condition which occurs when there's some kind of blockage in some of the small oil glands on the eyelid margin
+- Chalazion – a condition which occurs when there's some kind of blockage in some of the small oil glands on the eyelid margin

-Excess tearing or dry eyes – it is proven that oily secretions can accumulate in tear film.
+- Excess tearing or dry eyes – it is proven that oily secretions can accumulate in the tear film.
 This can interfere with the healthy lubrication of eyelids.

-Chronic pink eye - several studies have proven that blepharitis can lead to recurrent bouts of pink eye also called conjunctivitis.
+- Chronic pink eye - several studies have proven that blepharitis can lead to recurrent bouts of a pink eye also called conjunctivitis.

-Injury to the cornea - constant irritation may even cause small ulcers which develop on cornea.
+- Injury to the cornea - constant irritation may even cause small ulcers which develop on the cornea.

 Treatment of blepharitis